-Estimate Method / model used Contro to make the estimate estima ates have used an expert Underlying assumptions: - Assessment of degree of uncertainty - Consideration of alternative estimates Has there been a change in accounting method in year?
-Impairments Assets are assessed at each year-end as to whether there is any indication that an asset may be impaired.
-Where indications exist and any possible differences are estimated to be material, the recoverable amount of the asset is estimated and, where this is less than the carrying amount of the asset, an impairment loss is recognised for the shortfall. h year-end as to whether is any indication that an may be impaired. valuer (RICS qualified) from Valuations are made in- line with the CIPFA Code of Practice guidance - reliance on expert No Provision for doubtful debts A provision is estimated The finusing a proportion basis of provision an aged debt listing. nance team calculate the sion.
-Consistent proportion used across debt.
+Estimate Controls used to identify estimates Whether Management have used an expert Underlying assumptions: - Assessment of degree of uncertainty - Consideration of alternative estimates Has there been a change in accounting method in year?
+Impairments • at each year-end as to whether there is any indication that an Use the external valuer (RICS qualified) from Valuation Office Agency.
+Use the external valuer for Heritage Assets.
+Valuations are made in- line with the CIPFA Code of Practice guidance - reliance on expert No Provision for doubtful debts A provision is estimated using a proportion basis of an aged debt listing.
+The finance team calculate the provision.
+No Consistent proportion used across debt.
 No